-The auditor assessed the training records for PBP senior supervisors The bureau continues to move forward with training for its senior supervisors.
-All supervisors have received the updated ethics training being designed by the bureau.
+The auditor assessed the training records for PBP senior supervisors (commanders and above).
+The bureau continues to move forward with training for its senior supervisors.
+All supervisors have received the updated ethics training being designed by the bureau, and 18 of 19 command personnel have received the training.
+Scores for some command personnel were not recorded in the training database, however.
 Test scores for senior supervisors continue to average in the high 80s.

-It appears, from the records available at this time, that nearly all senior supervisors have been trained at Pennsylvania State University's "POLEX" command staff training program.
+It appears, from the records available at this time, that seven of 19 command personnel have been trained at Pennsylvania State University's "POLEX" command staff training program.
 An in-service component on "integrity" has been developed, and all senior supervisors have received this updated training, offered by one of the most respected names in the field.

 The bureau continues to avail itself of annual in-service training for command personnel, with topics including cultural diversity, ethics, and command accountability, although some topics are not received annually by all command personnel.
-A complete review of command staff leadership training is scheduled for the ninth quarter.
+A total of 17 of 18 command personnel have been trained in conflict resolution; 18 of 18 received the newly developed "Career and Personal Survival" component; 18 of 18 received training in conflict resolution; and 18 of 18 received training in conflict resolution; and 18 of 18 received training in conflict resolution; and 18 of 18 received training in at least three of the four training topics/programs for command personnel.